morukele/Chip-8/README.md

 ## Technical Learning Outcomes

-Through this project, I deepened my knowledge in:
+Through this project, I learnt about the following subjects:

-- **Low-level systems programming**: Understanding CPU instruction cycles, memory layout, and register operations
+- **Low-level systems programming**: Understanding CPU instruction cycles, opcode, memory layout, and register operations
-- **Rust systems programming**: Leveraging Rust's safety guarantees while working with raw memory and hardware-level abstractions
+- **Rust systems programming**: using Rust for systems programming and working with binary operations
 - **Emulation architecture**: Learning how interpreters decode and execute instructions, manage state, and handle timing
 - **SDL2 integration**: Graphics programming and real-time input handling in Rust